SuperDisk/IRC/README.md

 FreePascal IRC Library

 This is a very incomplete, very lame IRC library for FreePascal.
-It uses some Windows Specific stuff and is hardcoded and is generally rubbish.
+It uses some Windows specific stuff, is hardcoded, and is generally rubbish.

 I couldn't find an IRC library at all on the internet, so I had to resort to cooking up one of my own.